statamic/v2-docs/content/collections/docs/taxonomies.md

 title: Taxonomies
 id: 30955bc8-9c14-4523-858f-01c308b50d63
 overview: |
     A "taxonomy" is a system of classifying data around a set of unique characteristics such as category, color, or the way smart scientists have grouped all living creatures into Kingdoms, Species and so on.
-On the other hand, "taxidermies" is the rarely used plural of stuffed dead animals.
 ---
-## The Basics
+## Overview {#overview}

 Taxonomies are one of Statamic's 6 core [Content Types][content-types].
 As a Content Type it is similar in many ways to Entries and Pages in that each item can have its own fields, unique slugs, and be routed with any supported URL pattern.